 Harmonized European standards are agreed by a consensus amongst administrations and industry, and are adopted by a public vote managed via National Standards Organizations.
 Once adopted the Commission cites them in the OJEU (Official Journal of the European Union) without further intervention, except in exceptional cases.

-CEPT/ECC deliverables may be adopted voluntarily by CEPT member administrations after public consultation, and, when the harmonization measure is covered by a Commission mandate are submitted to the European Commission which proposes harmonization measures based on the Spectrum Decision process.
+CEPT/ECC deliverables may be adopted voluntarily by CEPT member administrations after public consultation.
+In addition, when the harmonization measure is covered by a Commission mandate, a CEPT Report is submitted to the European Commission which proposes harmonization measures based on the Spectrum Decision process.
 The implementation of harmonization measures based on Decisions of the European Commission is mandatory for EU Member States.

 Role of ETSI in SRD regulation